franc01s/hassio-cloudflar/README.md

   https://developers.home-assistant.io/docs/operating-system/debugging/

-  Create USB drive formatted with authorized_keys, then put the same key used in previous step
+  Create USB drive formatted with authorized_keys in root directory, then put the same key used in previous step